microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/intune-rbac-resourceoperation.md

 ---
 title: "resourceOperation resource type"
-description: " operation is used to assign a MobileApp resource to an AAD security group.
+description: "This defines an operation or action that can be performed on an Intune resource (or entity).
+Common operations are Read, Delete, Update or Create.
+These operations provide basic management of the underlying Intune resource itself.
+In some cases, an Intune resource can have operations that are used by the resource to take action in combination with other resources.
+For example, the Assign operation is used to assign a MobileApp resource to an AAD security group.
+Resource operations cannot be modified for built-in roles.This defines an operation or action that can be performed on an Intune resource (or entity).
+Common operations are Get, List, Delete, Update or Create.
+These operations provide basic management of the underlying Intune resource itself.
+In some cases, an Intune resource can have operations that are used by the resource to take action in combination with other resources.
+For example, the "Assign" operation is used to assign a MobileApp resource to an AAD security group.
 Resource operations cannot be modified for built-in roles."
 author: "tfitzmac"
 ---